UNCW-Robotics-Foundation/UNCW-G1-Humanoid-Robot/README.md

 source install/setup.bash
 ```
 - Test the ik solver - ros2 run g1_ik robot_arm_ik
-- There will probably still be a missing dependency, but it will be a python, so it should be installed using pip install.
-The terminal should output an error with a clue as to what needs to be installed.
-One potential one may be logging-mp.
 - If the ik solver is working, it should output for a user input with the text:
 ```
 Please enter the start signal (enter 's' to start the subsequent program):
 ```
 - You should be able to run and start developing with the g1_ik_controller at this point.
+If the ik solver did not display this message, then it may be an issue with a missing dependency.
+*** Conda may cause building errors outside of ros_env since it will probably auto activate base conda.
+To fix this, lookup the command to stop auto activating.
+If you accidentally build in the wrong environment, delete the build, install, and log folders, then try building again.

 ### Nav2 Simulator Build
 ```